Zuccarello leads Rangers to 4-1 win over Senators in Game 3 (May 02, 2017) | FOX Sports

 Game 4 is Thursday night.

 Ottawa came out with more intensity in the second period, getting the first three shots of the period.
-The Senators had a 12-9 advantage on shots in the middle period but fell further behind on the scoreboard.
+The Senators had a 12-9 advantage on shots in the middle period but fell further behind.

 Lundqvist, who leads all goalies with 289 saves in the playoffs, made a nice stick save in the opening minute of the second on Pageau, and both goalies made some nice stops through the middle of the period to keep the score 2-0.

+”We didn’t give up that much,” Lundqvist said. ”It felt like we were in control for the most part and played a really smart game. … I think everybody felt like we played a really strong game when we needed it the most here.”

 Nash then increased the Rangers’ lead with his 15th career postseason goal – third this year – with 7:39 remaining in the middle period.
-After the Senators’ Erik Karlsson and Ben Harpur collided near center ice, Derek Stepan brought the puck down the middle and passed it to Nash, who fired it past Anderson from the left circle.
+After Senators defensemen Erik Karlsson and Harpur collided near center ice, Derek Stepan brought the puck down the middle and passed it to Nash, who fired it past Anderson from the left circle.

 Lindberg made it 4-0 with 1:43 left in the period.
 J.T.
 Miller fought off a defender along the left side, skated in toward the net and passed it to Lindberg, who fired it over the glove of a sliding Anderson from the right side.